-Cooking is an important skill for all ages.
-Discover the benefits and best age for teaching kids to cook.
+Cooking is an important life skill for all ages that’s why parents need to know when is a good time for teaching kids to cook.

 Don’t forget Play Doh or even kid-sized kitchen tools.
 These items encourage creative play to creating interest in cooking and baking for real.

 Did You Know?
 When you create for your children tasty treats by using a variety of mysterious (but well-known to you, of course) kitchen gadgets that varoom and whirl and other wonderful noises.